tale-toul/OCP4AzureIPI/README.md

 Once successfully loged in, the file __~/.azure/azureProfile.json__ is created containing credentials that are used by the az CLI and terraform to run commands in Azure.
 This credentials are valid for the following days so no further authentication with Azure is required for a while.

 #### Variables definition
-Some of the resources created by terraform can be adjusted via the use of variables:
+Some of the resources created by terraform can be adjusted via the use of variables.
+These variables can be defined in the command line or in a file:
 * **cluster_name**.- A unique name for the Openshift cluster.

     No default value so it must be specified everytime the _terraform_ command is executed.

-        cluster_name: jupiter
+        cluster_name = jupiter

 * **region_name**.- Contains the short name of the Azure region where the resources, and the Openshift cluster, will be created.
 The short name of the regions can be obtained from the __Name__ column in the output of the command `az account list-locations -o table`.

     No default value so it must be specified everytime the _terraform_ command is executed.

-        region_name: "francecentral"
+        region_name = "francecentral"

 * **create_bastion**.- Boolean used to determine if the bastion infrastructure will be created or not.

     Default value **true**

-        create_bastion: false
+        create_bastion = false

 * **cluster_scope**.- Used to define if the cluster will be public (accessible from the Internet) or private (not accessible from the Internet).